sebspion/reqs/draft-selander-lake-reqs.md

 However, PSK-based provisioning has inherent weaknesses.
 There has been reports of massive breaches of PSK provisioning systems, and as many systems use PSKs without perfect forward secrecy (PFS) they are vulnerable to passive pervasive monitoring.
 The security of these systems can be improved by adding PFS through an AKE authenticated by the provisioned PSK.

 Shared keys can alternatively be established in the endpoints using an AKE protocol authenticated with asymmetric public keys instead of symmetric secret keys.
 Raw public keys (RPK) can be provisioned with the same scheme as PSKs, which allows for a more relaxed trust model since RPKs need not be secret.
-The corresponding private keys are assumed to be provisioned beforehand (e.g. in factory or generated on-board).
+The corresponding private keys are assumed to be provisioned to the party being authenticated beforehand (e.g. in factory or generated on-board).

 As a third option, by using a public key infrastructure and running an asymmetric key AKE with public key certificates instead of RPKs, key provisioning can be omitted, leading to a more automated ("zero-touch") bootstrapping procedure.
 The root CA keys are assumed to be provisioned beforehand.

 These steps provide an example of a migration path in limited scoped steps from simple to more robust security bootstrapping and provisioning schemes where each step improves the overall security and/or simplicity of deployment of the IoT system, although not all steps are necessarily feasible for the most constrained settings.

-In order to allow for these different schemes, the AKE must support PSK- (shared between two nodes), RPK- and certificate-based authentication of the Diffie-Hellman key exchange.
+In order to allow for these different schemes, the AKE must support PSK- (shared between two nodes), RPK- and certificate-based authentication of the Diffie-Hellman (DH) key exchange.

 Bandwidth is a scarce resource in constrained-node networks.
+The use of static DH public keys instead of signature public keys is a significant optimization and shall be supported.

-To minimize the bandwidth consumption it is therefore required to support transporting the certificates by reference rather than by value.
+To further minimize the bandwidth consumption it is required to support transporting the certificates by reference rather than by value.
 Considering the wide variety of deployments the AKE must support different schemes for transporting and identifying credentials, including those identified in Section 2 of {{I-D.ietf-cose-x509}}.

 The common lack of a user interface in constrained devices leads to various credential provisioning schemes.
 The use of RPKs may be appropriate for the authentication of the AKE initiator but not for the AKE responder.
 The AKE must support different credentials for authentication in different directions of the AKE run, e.g. certificate-based authentication for the initiating endpoint and RPK-based authentication for the responding endpoint.

+Assuming that both signature public keys and static DH public keys are in use, then also the case of mixed credentials need to be supported with one endpoint using a static DH public key and the other using a signature public key.

 ## Identity Protection